SpecFlowOSS/SpecFlowWiki/Home.md

 ***

-SpecFlow aims to **bridge the communication gap between domain experts and developers** by binding **business readable behavior specifications and examples** to the underlying implementation.
+SpecFlow **bridges the communication gap between domain experts and developers** by binding **business readable behavior specifications and examples** to the underlying source code.

 Our mission is to provide a pragmatic and frictionless approach to [[Specification-By-Example|http://www.specificationbyexample.com]] for .NET projects.